 How does the bone adapt?
 By remodeling its structure.
 The bone is redefining itself by breaking itself down and reassembling itself to provide the joint, be it the ankle, knee, hip, spine, shoulder etc, the stability to function as best it can.

 In your knee’s rush to survive, it is reshaping bone at an accelerated pace – this makes inferior and weaker bone

 As mentioned, your knee has a survival mechanism.
 It is always trying to repair itself.
 Unfortunately when the situation is dire, the knee’s remedies do not meet the challange.
 This is why so many knee replacements are performed.
 But your knee is trying.
 Your knee is in a rush to repair itself.
 Your knee’s repair mechanism’s main objective is to stabilize itself so it does not “rub itself the wrong way.”
 How does it do this?
 By encasing itself in bone spurs.
 Your knee thinks that if it can’t rub itself the wrong way, it won’t hurt.

 We have two problems here.

-- The first problem is that knee stability should never come as the result of bone spurs.
+- The first problem is that knee stability should never come as a result of bone spurs.
 Bone spurs are Nature’s last best way to keep you on your feet, albeit very painfully.